|

 the cooking liquid.

-Measure spices into a small dry bowl.
+cayenne.
 Put tomato paste in a small

-straight-sided bowl and add 8 oz of the bean liquid.
-Beat with a small
+straight-sided bowl and add the bean liquid and liquid smoke.

 whisk until mixed.
-Add canned tomatoes and liquid smoke.
+Stir in canned tomatoes.

 In a medium-large nonstick pot, weigh minced garlic and onion.
 Saute in